The history of toilet and how it became one of the most significant inventions of the last 1000 years

 | Bramah Valve Closet 1778 |

-Bramah’s products were “quality” pieces and his name gave us the slang meaning “first rate” or “a good one”!
 6000 Bramahs had been manufactured by 1797 - a genuine commercial success.
-Even so the closet was complex and expensive and not too hygienic.
+Even so the closet was complex and expensive and not very hygienic.

 THE VICTORIAN REVOLUTION

-1851 - The Crystal Palace Toilets Public flushing toilets are displayed at the Great Exhibition in London's Crystal Palace.
-Over 800,000 visitors pay a penny to use them — giving rise to the British phrase "spend a penny."
-George Jennings, their designer, campaigns passionately for public sanitation.
-Jennings continued the development of the WC and his patent described a “wash-out” design of toilet bowl.
+Public flushing toilets were displayed at the Great Exhibition in London's Crystal Palace.
+Over 800,000 visitors paid a penny to use them - giving rise to that thoroughly British phrase 'to spend a penny.'
+George Jennings, their designer, campaigned passionately for public sanitation.
+Jennings continued the development of the WC and his patent described a 'wash-out' design of toilet bowl.

-1858 - The Great Stink of London A sweltering summer causes the Thames - effectively London's open sewer - to emit an overwhelming stench.
+A sweltering summer caused the Thames - which by then was effectively London's open sewer - to emit an overwhelming stench.
 Parliament itself was suspended and driven from its chambers.
-“Something has to be done!” was the cry!
-Similar problems were found throughout the country.
+'Something has to be done!' was the cry!
+Similar problems were found throughout the country and cities grew.
 The River Cam in Cambridge was an open sewer.
-The crisis triggers massive investment in public sewerage.
+The crisis triggered massive investment in public sewerage.

-1859 till 1865 Building of London Sewer System - Sir Joseph Bazalgette was the engineer.
-He transformed urban sanitation.
+Sir Joseph Bazalgette was the engineer engaged to transform urban sanitation.
 Doulton salt-glazed pipes were used.

 1872 Invention of 'Valveless Waste Water Preventer'